nicholaswmin/ot-session-monitoring-test-case/README.md

 # ot-session-monitoring-test-case
-Test case showcasing that [Session Monitoring][session-monitoring] events sent by Tokbox are innacurate.
+MCVE Test case showcasing that [Session Monitoring][session-monitoring] events sent by Tokbox are innacurate.

 This test case concerns the nicholas@bitpaper.io account,